by Cassi Clausen, Open School staff

 The desires to throw, cut, and tear are real desires (not to mention important dexterity milestones).
 Instead of just saying, “NO!” how about giving them an alternative so they can express their needs correctly?

 A coach does more than tell his players what to do.
 He also shows them.
 We are constantly modeling our behavior for our child, whether we like it or not.
-In the example from above, how you deal with anger will inform your child of how to deal with his anger.
+In the example from above, how you deal with anger will inform your child of how to deal with their anger.
 Do you yell at people?
 Do you hit or throw things?
 Or do you give yourself some space, take some deep breaths, perhaps scream into a pillow, and then go back and deal with the situation?

 A coach parent sees the heart of the child — their intention, their emotional needs — not just the behavior that is the end result.
 She may see that the child needs a snack, some extra attention, some space to run around and be wild, or a big hug.
 A referee parent calls fouls and deals out punishment, but a coach parent sets loving limits, models correct behavior, and empathizes.